- Find A Trip

 As you walk through the Thurston Lava Tube discovered in 1913 by Lorrin Thurston, imagine the lava that once rushed through this 500-year old lava cave.
 When you reach the end of the tube, get ready for views of a lush rainforest.

 Imagine a lava lake.
-The Kīlauea Iki Crater use to be just that and you’ll be hiking over the crater floor.
-Even after 50 years, the ground surface is still warm to the touch.
+The Kīlauea Iki Crater use to be just that and even after 50 years, the ground surface is still warm to the touch.

 Get ready to learn about the history and behavior of volcanoes.
 You will see working seismographs and an exhibit of clothing and gear from scientists who got a bit too close to lava.
 There is real footage of eruptions as well.